 From what the inspector observed, there was evidence that the residents availing of respite in this centre received quality care in which their independence was promoted.
+Some improvements were identified in relation to the arrangements in place for a formal review of respite users' personal plans.
 Appropriate governance and management systems were in place which ensured that appropriate monitoring of the services provided was completed in line with the requirements of the regulations.
-The inspector observed that residents availing of respite and their families were consulted with about the running of the respite service.
+The inspector observed that residents availing of respite and their families were consulted about the running of the respite service.

-The centre comprised of a two story, five bed roomed house.
+The centre comprised of a two storey, five bedroom house.
 The centre was registered to accommodate up to four residents.
-On the day of inspection there were four residents availing of respite for a four night period.
-In general four residents would attend for respite at any one time.
-In total 71 residents were listed to avail of respite in the centre.
-However, it was noted that a significant number of these had not accessed the service in a prolonged period.
+On the day of inspection there were four residents availing of respite in the centre.
+Three of the respite users were availing of a four night stay with the fourth resident availing of a seven night stay.
+In general, four residents attended for respite at any one time and stayed for a duration of four to seven nights.
+In total 67 residents were listed to avail of respite in the centre.
 Respite was offered to residents on the basis of assessed need with priority for requiring respite as identified by the residents' social workers.
+The person in charge reported that respite users and their families were generally happy with the level and number of respite breaks being provided.